adrianlua03/ENG1003_w1_Group10/README.md

 # About Path Planning

-"Path planning is a process to identify or predict an object's ability to move from the origin to the destination.

-It is commonly used in aviation, robotics and computer games.
+Path planning can be characterized as a process to identify or predict an object's ability to move from the origin to the destination.
+With recent advancements in technology and digitalization, path planning has become exceptionally important in various industries.
+Path planning has been commonly used in aviation, robotics, computer gaming, and other transport-based industries.

-In aviation, pilots have to do path planning before every flight in order to make sure the flight route is possible to run through.
+In commercial aviation, pilots have to do path planning before every flight in order to make sure that the flight route is possible to run through.
+Without a proper flight plan, the pilot will not be able to identify where the aircraft must fly in order to fly within optimal conditions.
+For example, without proper path planning, the pilot will not be able to identify regions with high turbulent wind that the aircraft may want to avoid.
+As a result, during this turbulent phase, the aircraft may experience significant drag increases, especially frictional and pressure drag.
+These problems may quickly compound and cause more problems, and may even cause some flight parameters to move outside the flight envelope.

-Except for pilots, ATCs have to arrange flights around and in the airport too.
-As a result, path-planning is really important to the aviation industry since it can ensure our safety and reduce flight costs."
+Aside from pilots, ATCs utilize path planning for commercial aviation as well, because they have to arrange flights around and in the airport too.
+Because of this, path-planning is really important to the aviation industry since it can ensure our safety and reduce flight costs.

+Moving outside commercial aviation, path planning is also becoming increasingly important in future aeronautical applications such as Unmanned Aerial Vehicles, Drones, and Robotic Aircraft.
+Proper path planning algorithms must be made to ensure that these non-controlled machines can efficiently do the required work without manual operation.